 Having a presence in any industry-specific magazine or journals is, of course, important for your franchise.
 But in the wider world, advertising in the publications that you know your target audience reads gives you access to a wider market than restricting yourself to purely online channels would.

-The Return On Investment of print marketing like this is also notoriously difficult to measure.
-Having a specific landing page set up on your website to receive traffic generated from your print advertising campaign can be a way to combat this
+This type of print marketing’s return on investment is notoriously difficult to quantify.
+To combat this, you may set up a special landing page on your website to receive traffic from your print advertising campaign.

 Depending on the industry, trade shows might be essential for growing traction and revenues.